Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Experimental Setup

 According to the categorization of prompting in TELeR \cite{karmaker-santu-feng-2023-teler} on prompt complexity levels, this prompt would be classified as a Level 3 prompt.
 It provides detailed, multi-step instructions requiring complex reasoning and problem-solving asking for explanations of the thought process.

-\textbf{Evaluation Metrics:} To evaluate text decryption capabilities of large language models, we apply some of the widely used text generation evaluation metrics including sequence-based BLEU Score \cite{bleuscore10.3115/1073083.1073135}, semantic oriented BERT Score \cite{zhang2019bertscore} and some commonly used metrics in the literature of cryptography such as Exact Match (EM) and Normalized Levenshtein (NL) Distance \cite{NormlizedLevenshtein}.
-Find additional information about these metrics and their relevance to this research in the Appendix \ref{sec:appendix:EvaluatingMetrics}.
+\textbf{Evaluation Metrics:} To evaluate text decryption capabilities of large language models, we apply some of the widely used text generation evaluation metrics including n-gram overlap based BLEU Score \cite{bleuscore10.3115/1073083.1073135}, semantic similarity oriented BERT Score \cite{zhang2019bertscore} and some commonly used metrics in the literature of cryptography such as Exact Match (EM) and Normalized Levenshtein Similarity (NL) \cite{NormlizedLevenshtein}.
+Find additional information about these metrics and their relevance in the Appendix \ref{sec:appendix:EvaluatingMetrics}.